 Commander Jeremy Paris

 Commander Jeremy Paris began his career with the Ventura County Sheriff’s Office in 1998 after attending Brigham Young University in Provo, Utah.
 He graduated with a Bachelor of Science degree in Geography.
 Jeremy has worked a variety of assignments in investigative and tactical units including; the Camarillo Special Enforcement Detail, the Sheriff’s Gang Unit, and the Narcotics Bureau.
 He was also a member of the SWAT team for over ten years and has been managing the Bomb Squad for the last five years.
 Jeremy was promoted to captain in 2016 and worked as a watch commander and the assistant chief of police in the City of Camarillo.
 In 2019, Jeremy was transferred to the Aviation Unit where he oversaw the Search and Rescue program and managed all aviation operations for the county.
-Jeremy was promoted to commander in 2021 and currently has responsibility for Internal Affairs, the Academy, and the Audit Unit.

 Commander Cory Rubright

 Commander Cory Rubright began his career with the Ventura County Sheriff’s Office in 1990.
 Cory has worked a variety of assignments in his 31 years including Detention Services at both the Pre-Trial Detention and Todd Road Jail Facilities as well as patrol assignments in Thousand Oaks, Headquarters and Camarillo.
 During his career, Cory has held positions with the K9 Unit, Special Enforcement Detail and Special Weapons and Tactics Team (SWAT).
 Later in his career he worked assignments in Investigations, In-Service Training and the Professional Standards Bureau.
 As a Captain, Cory worked as a patrol watch commander, managed patrol operations at the East County Patrol Station, held the Assistant Chief of Police position at the Camarillo Patrol Station and worked both administrative and operational positions in Detention Services.
 Cory has a Bachelor’s Degree in Criminal Justice Management from Union Institute and University.
-He is currently assigned to the Detention Services Division with oversight of the operations of the Pre-Trial Detention Facility, Todd Road Jail Facility and Court Services Bureau.

 Commander Eric Tennessen